developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 	<script type='text/javascript' src='file://%INSTALLDIR%/previous.js' pagecontent='<input type="hidden" name="sap-system-login-oninputprocessing" value="onProceed">' pages='*' />

 **Notes**:
-* When specifying lengthy HTML elements, check syntax carefully to avoid errors.
+* When specifying lengthy HTML elements, avoid syntax errors by carefully checking usage of spaces and single- and double-quotation marks (as in sample above).
 * Multi-line values are not supported.

 ##### When all tags are completed, store the tags file on the device and take note of the file name and path.